 More than 3 billion people around the world use social media.
 This number increases every day.
 The most common social media sites are Facebook, YouTube, Twitter, SnapChat and Instagram.
 We use these sites to communicate with our friends and acquaintances and connect with people who share our interests.

 We often hear on the news about the dangers associated with social media, such as the risk of social isolation from choosing virtual connection over face-to-face interaction.
-We may not hear, however, about the potential importance of social media in the lives of people who use AAC to communicate.
+We may not hear, however, about the potential importance of social media in the lives of people who use Augmentative and Alternative Communication (AAC) to communicate.

 “I think social media assists communication partners and non-disabled peers to understand capacity.
 When people meet me in person, they often use two word sentences.
 Those who have interacted with me on social media will treat me as the educated, insightful person I am.” ~ Johanna Schmidt, AAC user